hjkrannig/nextjs_dashboard/README.kg.md

 - login-form.tsx
   - here the form.action is called, the FormData-object holds email and password and the error-handling is managed.
+  - a hidden field holds the "next-url" string for the url-query

 ### Chapter 16 Metadata
 - in app.layout systemwide metadata can be defined.
 The title:{...} is a blueprint,